What is Net Revenue?

 Keep an eye on ‘net income’.
 Because of the way the financial world works, it is impossible to look at one number and take it as gospel for investing.
 Every investor looks at multiple numbers and makes a decision.
 When people started looking at gross profit, lots of companies started selling their products at a discount and boost sales numbers.

 Now, everything is overstated.
 In such situations – Net Revenue is truer to the original numbers.
-High net revenue indicates that the company is doing well and vice versa.
+A high number indicates that the company is doing well and vice versa.

 Importance and Advantages of using Net Revenue Over Gross Revenue